stephenokyere233/hubtel-mobile-flutter-merchant-checkout-sdk/README.md

 ## Installation

-The `Hubtel Checkout` package is available on GitHub for Flutter apps to integrate with their apps.
+The `Hubtel Merchat Checkout` package is available on GitHub for Flutter apps to integrate with their apps.
 It'll be available on `pub.dev` soon.

 ### github.com